Alison Moyet: 2000s: Return to recording and touring

-2010–present: Return to synthpop roots
+2010–present: Return to synth-pop roots

 In 2010, Moyet provided vocals to My Robot Friend's single "Waiting".
 That same year she appeared with Jools Holland throughout his tour of the UK in 2010, as well as contributed vocals to "The Man That Got Away" on Holland's album Rocking Horse.

 Moyet appeared with Heather Peace in January 2012 on the final concert of Peace's first studio album, Fairytales.

 Moyet announced on BBC Radio 6 Music that her new album with Guy Sigsworth would be released in 2012, but in February that year she stated: "I appear to have forfeited my recording deal because I won't do reality TV.
 No-one needs to make an album that badly.
 Tea anyone?"
 In an interview with Touchbase the following June, Moyet confirmed that she was still recording her album and that she was not rushing it.

 On 22 January 2013, Moyet announced that she had signed a worldwide deal with London-based record label Cooking Vinyl.
 Sony Music had earlier announced that Moyet's four solo albums on the label (Alf, Raindancing, Hoodoo and Essex) were being digitally remastered and would be reissued with B-sides and bonus material.
 In February 2013, Moyet said of the remastered albums: "The project was Sony's – some initial work was done and then the project was suspended."